 \subsection{Sparse-View Object Pose Estimation}

-Sparse-view settings have attracted significant interest in the computer vision community due to their practicality and cost-efficiency~\cite{Pan2023LearningTE,wang2024gs, Nguyen_2024_CVPR,luo2024object,sun2024generalizable, Sun2024ExtremeTG, zhao20233d, zhao2024dvmnet}.
+Sparse-view settings have attracted significant interest in the computer vision community due to their practicality and cost-efficiency~\cite{pan2024learning,wang2024gs, Nguyen_2024_CVPR,luo2024object,sun2024generalizable, Sun2024ExtremeTG, zhao20233d, zhao2024dvmnet}.
 In real-world applications, capturing dense and comprehensive object views is often time-consuming and resource-intensive.
 Therefore, accurately recovering object poses from sparse observations can greatly enhance real-time applications such as object manipulation.

 Some recent works have addressed sparse-view pose estimation~\cite{luo2024object, Nguyen_2024_CVPR,sun2024generalizable}.
-For example, ~\cite{luo2024object} employs an Object Gaussian representation with a render-and-refine strategy, achieving high accuracy but requiring about 10 minutes to construct the representation, which limits practical use.
-Meanwhile, ~\cite{Nguyen_2024_CVPR} generates novel view embeddings, and ~\cite{sun2024generalizable} leverages a novel view synthesis (NVS) model; however, both methods rely on generative performance, which may face challenges on real-world diverse objects, and NVS is also time-consuming.
+For example, Luo et al.~\cite{luo2024object} employs an Object Gaussian representation with a render-and-refine strategy, achieving high accuracy but requiring about 10 minutes to construct the representation, which limits practical use.
+Meanwhile, Nguyen et al.~\cite{Nguyen_2024_CVPR} generates novel view embeddings, and Sun et al.~\cite{sun2024generalizable} leverages a novel view synthesis (NVS) model; however, both methods rely on generative performance, which may face challenges on real-world diverse objects, and NVS is also time-consuming.
 FoundationPose~\cite{wen2024foundationpose} shows impressive performance with sparse views through large-scale training on realistic synthetic datasets, yet its dependence on depth input restricts real-world use.
 In contrast, our method uses lightweight and effective representations for robust, real-time pose estimation from sparse-view references.